 Grade 9:

-Science: Show how your new city is completely self sustaining
+Science: Show how your school is completely self sustaining

 • sustainability of systems